 4. Instead of candies, pass out small toys that are safe for everyone.

 Party favors such as glow sticks, finger lights, stickers, pencils, etc. are all fun items to receive.
 The finger lights were our most popular treat last year among the allergic and even the non-allergic kids!
 Each light costed about 10 cents and each glow stick costed about 8 cents.
 So affordable!
 There’s also LOTS more options for non-food Halloween favors on Amazon.
+If you’d like to see what I found at Target and some other stores near me and online, check out Food-Free Halloween Treats for lots of photos and ideas!

 5. Play the “Switch Witch” where all the treats collected can be exchanged for a toy.